kevinegstorf/react-firebase-blog/blog.md

 # How to create a React app with a Firebase Project ⚛️ 🔥

-This post is a walkthrough of how to configure a React with TypeScript project with a Firebase project.
+This post is a walkthrough of how to configure and develop a React application written in Typescript with a Firebase backend service.
 It will touch some basic setup of Firebase for a React App with an example registration login and authorization feature.
 There is a link to the repository in the TLDR section.
 It is meant as a setup for a meetup on how to use React and Firebase in an example app.
-It can be seen as an encouragement to create your own apps using React and Firebase or explore other frameworks.
-I hope you will have fun building your own apps using Firebase in the future.
+It 's basically an encouragement to create your own apps using React and Firebase or even explore other frameworks besides React(please note that other frameworks will not be mentioned here).
+I hope you will have fun building this and later on your own apps using Firebase in the future.

 What we will need:

-- Node version of at least lts which is currently is v16.18.0
+- Node version of at least [lts](https://en.wikipedia.org/wiki/Long-term_support#:~:text=September%202022) which is currently is v16.18.0
-- Your favorite text editor
+- Your favorite text editor(I will be using [vscode](https://code.visualstudio.com/))
-- A Firebase account
+- A Firebase account we will set this up later so relax and don't worry about it for now.
-- Also make sure Java is installed on your machine we need it to make the firebase emulator work.
+- Also make sure [Java](https://www.java.com/en/download/help/download_options.html) is installed on your machine we need it to make the firebase emulator work.
-- the latest version of Vite.
+- And the latest version of [Vite](https://vitejs.dev/) which we will need to create a React project, we will also go through the proces off installing this later on.

 What Basic knowlegde this blog expects you to have: